freqtrade/freqtrade/docs/deprecated.md

 Since this leads to much confusion, and slows down backtesting (while not being part of backtesting) this has been singled out as a seperate freqtrade subcommand `freqtrade download-data`.

-This command line option was deprecated in `2019.7-dev` and will be removed after the next release.
+This command line option was deprecated in `2019.7-dev` and removed in `2019-9`

-## Removed features

 ### The **--dynamic-whitelist** command line option